About The Guild

 • T1D Strong All Year Long Day Camps

-These 3-day camps are hosted by The Guild and the Colorado Soccer Foundation for children with type 1.
+Volunteer at these 3-day camps which are hosted by the Colorado Soccer Foundation for children with type 1.
 Camps feature soccer, arts and crafts, team-building activities, and more!
 Healthcare providers from the BDC are on site to help manage diabetes and answer parent questions.
-Members of this committee help plan camp logistics, prepare crafts and volunteer meals, and volunteer day of for the camps in June and December.
+Volunteers help with the event including preparing crafts and meals.

 Learn More